$5000 for an Exceptional Biography-in-progress About an African American Subject

 TERMS AND CONDITIONS

-The deadline for entries is February 1, 2021.
+The deadline for entries is February 1, 2024.
+Application forms will be available after September 1, 2023.
 Receipt of all applications will be acknowledged by email.
 The fellowship winner will be announced by early May.
 Formal announcement of the winner will be made at the annual conference.

-In submitting this prize entry form, you agree to all the terms and conditions of the BIO Rollin Fellowship You also affirm that the work you are submitting is in progress and will not be in production at the time of the annual BIO conference.
+In submitting this prize entry form, you agree to all the terms and conditions of the BIO Rollin Fellowship.
+You also affirm that the work you are submitting is in progress and will not be in production at the time of the annual BIO conference.
 Only one entry per applicant is allowed.
 In submitting this entry form, you affirm that you are the sole author (or, if co-authored, authors) of the work being submitted.
-In the event that you are the winner, you affirm that you will make your best effort to publish your work, and that you will acknowledge the support of BIO’s Rollin Fellowship upon publication.
+In the event that you are the winner, you affirm that you will make your best effort to publish your work, and that you will acknowledge the support of BIO’s Rollin Fellowship in any publications resulting from the fellowship.
+BIO also requires that you submit a brief paragraph reporting on your progress within a year after the fellowship is granted.
 All decisions by the judges are final.

 Does memoir qualify?